NovaVoidHowl/IKAdjustments/README.md

 # IKAdjustments
  Easy IK adjustments post-calibration.

+This mod lets you grab and adjust any TrackedPoints by Position, Rotation, or Both.

 ---

 Here is the block of text where I tell you this mod is not affiliated or endorsed by ABI.